Alex Bregman Preview, Player Props: Astros vs. Yankees

-On Saturday, Alex Bregman (hitting .357 in his past 10 games) and the Houston Astros face the New York Yankees, whose starting pitcher will be Luis Severino.
+On Sunday, Alex Bregman (.449 on-base percentage in past 10 games, 85 points above season-long percentage) and the Houston Astros play the New York Yankees, whose starting pitcher will be Michael King.
 First pitch is at 7:10 PM ET.

 Alex Bregman Game Info & Props vs. the Yankees